mklissa/gym_minigrid_4rooms/README.md

 # Why modify MiniGrid's repo?

 We want the agent to be able to move up, down, left and right.
-However, in the MiniGrid's repo the agent can turn while satying in the same location.
-We want to avoid that as we want to be able to print insightful plots such as
+However, in the MiniGrid's repo the agent can turn while remaining in the same location.
+We want to avoid that as to be able to print insightful plots such as

 <p align="center">
 <img src="/figures/four-rooms-visuals.png" width=380>